shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 It is worth noting that only the top 80% of suburbs (in terms of node count) have been included in the model.
 This was mainly to get the model to run reasonably quickly.

 ## Results for $\mu$ and $\sigma$
+The hierarchical model outputs can be visualised in a convenient plot known as a Forest Plot.
+The values are ordered colour coded from blue to red according to their relative position.
+The 95% credible interval is also plotted as horizontal bars - but the bars are usually quite small.
+The grey band represents the 95% credible interval for the city level average.

 | $\mu$  | $\sigma$ |
 | :----------: | :--------------------: |
 |![](../images/2019-03-12-Modelling-accessibility-by-suburb/output_43_0.png) |![](../images/2019-03-12-Modelling-accessibility-by-suburb/output_44_0.png) |